Denis Pushilin: Head of the Donetsk People's Republic

-Russian invasion of Ukraine and Russian annexation of the Donetsk People's Republic
+Russian invasion of Ukraine and annexation of the Donetsk People's Republic

 On 21 February 2022, Pushilin signed an agreement for friendship, cooperation, and mutual assistance between the Donetsk People's Republic and the Russian Federation.
 At this ceremony were also signed an agreement between the LPR and Russia, and executive orders by President Putin to officially recognize the independence of the DPR and LPR.

 In April 2022, news outlets noted that during Pushilin's visit to Mariupol, he awarded Senior Lieutenant Roman Vorobyov a medal, while he was wearing patches affiliated with neo-Nazism: the Totenkopf used by the 3rd SS Panzer Division, and the valknut.

-In September 2022, Pushilin suggested coordinating a joint referendum with Luhansk People's Republic leader Leonid Pasechnik on the question of joining the Russian Federation.
-The referendum, also organised in the Kherson and Zaporizhzhia provinces, received widespread international condemnation, and passed in Donetsk with over 99% approval, according to official figures.
-Pushilin said in an interview with TASS that he would be heading to Moscow with the final protocol of a recent referendum on joining Russia "to formalize reunification."
-On September 30, Pushilin attended in Moscow the ceremony in which Vladimir Putin formally announced the annexation of the Donetsk, Kherson, Luhansk and Zaporizhzhia oblasts, together with the other pro-Russian occupation heads Volodymyr Saldo, Leonid Pasechnik and Yevgeny Balitsky.
+Along with Luhansk People's Republic leader Leonid Pasechnik, Pushilin was one of the key figures in the September 2022 referendum on the question of the annexed regions of Russia becoming part of the Russian Federation.
+The referendum, also organised in the Kherson and Zaporizhzhia provinces, passed with a reported 99% approval in the DNR, and received widespread international condemnation.
+On 30 September, Pushilin attended in Moscow the ceremony in which Vladimir Putin formally announced the Annexation of Southern and Eastern Ukraine, together with the other pro-Russian occupation heads Vladimir Saldo, Leonid Pasechnik and Yevgeny Balitsky.

+Pushilin has given multiple interviews over the years to pro-Russian British journalist Graham Phillips.
+In December 2023, Ukraine sentenced Pushilin to 15 years in prison for 'encroachment on the territorial integrity and inviolability of Ukraine, as well as collaborationist activities'.
+As Pushilin has remained in Donetsk, the Ukrainian court ruling was declared in his absence.